Stanley Spooner: The Automotor And Horseless Vehicle Journal

 On 15 October 1896, a monthly journal created by Stanley, titled The Automotor And Horseless Vehicle Journal, went on sale.
-It was published by F.king & Co.Ltd.
-The publishing and advertising offices were then at 62, St. Martin's Lane, Charing Cross.
+It was published by F.king & Co.Ltd of St. Martin's Lane, Charing Cross.
 Spooner had become the Managing Director of this company before August 1897.

-The first Sixpenny issue included a portrait and biography of Sir David Salomons, and also information about the 1896 Paris–Marseille–Paris Automobile race.
+The first sixpence issue included a portrait and biography of Sir David Salomons, and also information about the 1896 Paris–Marseille–Paris Automobile race.

-Underneath the title of Volume1, number 2, it stated the magazine was "A Record And Review of Applied Automatic Locomotion."
+Underneath the title of issue number 2, it stated the magazine was "A Record And Review of Applied Automatic Locomotion."

 Along with the latest racing news, and book reviews, the magazine over the years included technical drawings, diagrams, and reviews of the latest forms of automated transport.
 It also gave general news about the latest laws concerning automobiles, and the latest news on automobile clubs.
-The journal had a section titled Correspondence, from the first issue.
+The journal had a section titled 'Correspondence,' from the first issue.
 These were letters from the public, to the editor of the magazine, which Stanley would reply to in print in following issues.
-When Stanley Spooner started Flight magazine he would also have a Correspondence section from the first issue.
+When Stanley Spooner started Flight magazine he would also have a 'Correspondence' section from the first issue.

 Stanley Spooner was a member of the Automobile Club of Great Britain and Ireland, from its beginnings.
 He was on that Club's committee from 1900.
-While on this committee, he became friends with Charles Rolls, and John Moore-Brabazon, 1st Baron Brabazon of Tara.
-The Aero Club of the United Kingdom was formed in 1901, and Charles Rolls was one of its founders.
+While on this committee, he became friends with Charles Rolls, and John Moore-Brabazon.
+The Aero Club of Great Britain was formed in 1901, and Charles Rolls was one of its founders.
 In its early years, this club was closely allied to The Automobile Club of Great Britain and Ireland.
-Charles Rolls, and John Moore-Brabazon, 1st Baron Brabazon of Tara, would go on to become pioneer aviators.
+Rolls, and Moore-Brabazon, would go on to become pioneer aviators.
 Another pioneer aviator who Stanley went on to become friends with was Griffith Brewer, who was originally a Balloonist.
 On 8 October 1908 Griffith Brewer became the first Englishman to go up in an aeroplane.
 This occurred when he was a passenger to Wilbur Wright at Camp d'Auvours, 6.8 miles east of Le Mans in France.
 Griffith became friends of the Wrights, and Spooner was able to keep in contact with them via him.